 New Zealand territories

-A sixth island, Macquarie, further south and west, and ecologically similar, is part of Australia, although it is actually closer to New Zealand and New Zealand tried to acquire it in 1890.
+A sixth island, Macquarie, further south and west, and ecologically similar, is part of Australia, although it is actually closer to New Zealand, which tried to acquire it in 1890.
 The other five island groups have been part of New Zealand territory since 1863.
 Their links have always been closest with Southland.

 Climate is the main reason for both the islands’ inhospitality to people and their rich natural environment.
 Lying in the roaring forties and furious fifties, remote from any land mass, they face a barrage of fronts coming in from the west.
 The climate is wet, cold, windy and very cloudy.